Server-Sent Events (SSE)

 Best Practices

-Always provide an initial response - Don't make clients wait for the first SSE message:
+Always provide an initial response — don't make regular HTTP clients wait:

 if (channel) {